The Inversion

 Amber gives half points.

-We start with Deconstructed - you get an amber blob if your product puts data first but that data isn’t actually dis-aggregated (although best not to go down to the level of fine detail in spreadsheet cells!).
+We start with Deconstructed - you get an amber blob if your product puts data first but that data isn’t described in standard object types, or isn’t actually dis-aggregated into finely-re-linked objects.
+Spreadsheet cells would get amber also because the level of fine detail in a grid loses coherent object structure.

-Then Declarative, where you get an amber blob if your product is Declarative but not Turing Complete, for example only like a spreadsheet without circularity, or if it’s “partially-Inverted” with event-action triggered scripts.
+Then Declarative, where you get an amber blob if your product is Declarative but not Turing Complete, for example only like a spreadsheet without circularity.
+Your interfaces (between objects including users) must be explicitly all about data and observation to get green.

-Then, does the technology use a Decentralised architecture, at least as far as the Web, with hosts owned by multiple parties.
+Then a green blob if the technology uses a Decentralised architecture, at least as far as the Web, with hosts owned by multiple parties and something like URLs to and between data objects.

 Finally, it’s meant to be an “OS with no apps”, and thus must support 3D object types as well as 2D ones.